 A national spatial plan (NSP) is prepared for the entire territory of Estonia.
 The aim of the NSP is to define the spatial development principles and directions for the whole country.
-The Ministry of Finance arranges the preparation of NSP.
+The current NSP "Estonia 2030+" has been in force since 2012, and the action plan for its implementation was last updated in 2020.
+On 05.01.2023 the Government of the Republic initiated the NSP "Estonia 2050" together with the Strategic Environmental Assessment (SEA).
+The Ministry of Regional Affairs arranges the preparation of the NSP.
 The plan is prepared in cooperation with ministries and national associations of local authorities.

 The aim of a national designated spatial plan (NDSP) is to erect a building or an infrastructure, which has a significant spatial impact and a significant national or international interest.
-A NDSP is prepared, to express interests concerning issues of national defence and security, energy supply, transport of gas, waste management, which transcend the county borders.
-Also to express such interests in public water bodies and in the exclusive economic zone.
-The Ministry of Finance arranges the preparation of NDSPs.
-Where appropriate, the Government may decide, that the preparation of NDSPs concerning matters of national defence and security may be arranged by the relevant government agency, mostly the Ministry of Defence or the Ministry of the Interior.
+A NDSP is prepared to express interests concerning issues of national defence and security, energy supply, transport of gas, waste management, which transcend the county borders.
+Also express such interests in public water bodies and in the exclusive economic zone.
+The Ministry of Regional Affairs arranges the preparation of NDSPs.
+Where appropriate, the Government may decide that the preparation of NDSPs concerning matters of national defence and security may be arranged by the relevant government agency, mostly the Ministry of Defence or the Ministry of the Interior.
 Both the pre-selection of the location and the preparation of the detailed solution are carried out in cooperation with the relevant ministries and other government agencies.

-The aim of a county-wide spatial plan (CSP) is to define the principles and directions of spatial development of the entire county or a part it, or of another region.
+The aim of a county-wide spatial plan (CSP) is to define the principles and directions of spatial development of the entire county or a part it, or of another territory.
 A CSP is prepared primarily in order to express interests that transcend the boundaries of local authorities, in order to balance national and local spatial development needs and interests.
-The Ministry of Finance arranges the preparation of CSPs.
+The Ministry of Regional Affairs arranges the preparation of CSPs.
 The plans are prepared in cooperation with the ministries, local authorities within the planning area and the relevant government agencies.

-The aim of a comprehensive plan (CP) is to define the spatial development principles and directions in the entire rural or urban municipality or in the part of the municipality.
+The aim of a comprehensive plan (CP) is to define the spatial development principles and directions in the entire rural or urban municipality or in a part of the municipality.
 By agreement, a CP could be prepared for the territory of several municipalities.
 The local authority arranges the preparation of the CP.
 The plans are prepared in cooperation with the relevant government agencies and with the bordering local authorities.
 A local government designated spatial plan (LGDSP) is prepared in order to erect a building or an infrastructure that has significant spatial impact, in case the location is not determined in the CP.
 The LGDSP is prepared on the territory of the respective municipality.
 The local authority arranges the preparation of LGDSP.
 Both the pre-selection of the location and the preparation of the detailed solution are carried out in cooperation with the relevant government agencies respectively.